 At Great Chesterford C. of E. Primary Academy, our aim is to provide the best possible education for each child in the context of a caring Christian community.
-Our values promote inclusion, respect and empathy whilst our broad and balanced curriculum inspires aspirational, lifelong learners.
+Our school values underpin all aspects of school life, including behaviour and relationships within our school.
+Our school values are: God's Guidance, Respect One Another, Excellent Behaviour, Aiming High and Tremendous Teamwork.
+Our Golden Rule is: "to treat others as you would like to be treated".